Broccoli, Love & Dark Chocolate

 Hey everyone!
 Since my new book has officially launched (Yeah!
 Yahoo!
 Yippee!
 Hooray!
-Finally!!!), I wanted to share with you a short, fun and wee bit crazy video about the book (it’s less than two minutes long), along with seven life lessons learned while writing the book.
+Finally!!!), I wanted to share with you a short, fun video about the book (it’s less than two minutes long), along with seven life lessons learned while writing the book.
 Here they are:

 1. Book Writing Ain’t Easy